freeella/grepWlsLogFile/README.md

     Filter by message id.
 A WebLogic Server message id usually has the format BEA-<6 numbers>.
 If no prefix is given, BEA- and the missing zeros are automatically prepended.

+- \--tranid jta-transaction   -t jta-transaction

+    In case a log message is created out of a JTA transaction context, the transaction id is logged as well.

+    This transaction id can be used as search criteria.

+- \--content 'search text'   -c 'search text'

+    Us a Perl style regular expression to search the free text part of the log message.

+    Regex example: Lines containing 'managed1' and 'maXaged3' will be printed but not 'managed2' or 'Managed3'

+    `./grepWlsLogFile.pl -f /path/to/AdminServer.log -c 'ma.ag\Sd[31]'`

+- \--help   -?

+    Showing help screen

+- \--version

+    Showing version info

+- \--debug

+    Enabling debug

 # AUTHORS